Dumfries in Prince William County, Virginia — The American South (Mid-Atlantic)

 Here lies the mortal remains of the Dumfries pioneers, from 1667.

 Location.
 38° 34.121′ N, 77° 19.96′ W. Marker is in Dumfries, Virginia, in Prince William County.
-Marker can be reached from Mine Road near King Street.
+It can be reached from Mine Road near King Street.
 Marker is in the center of Dumfries Cemetery, at its highest point.
 Touch for map.
 Marker is in this post office area: Dumfries VA 22025, United States of America.
 Touch for directions.

-By Kevin W., April 20, 2008
+Photographed by Kevin W., April 20, 2008

 4. Nearby Gravestone behind marker in previous picture.